samfweb/smd-two/README.md

 You may need to add some of the jars provided in lib.
 If using IntelliJ, you can do this through File -> Project Structure -> Modules -> Dependencies

-Generate the map and start the car's exploration by running the main method located in `src/swen30006/driving/desktop/DesktopLauncher,java`.
+Generate the map and start the car's exploration by running the main method at `src/swen30006/driving/desktop/DesktopLauncher.java`.

 ### Custom Settings
 You can easily modify basic properties in  `assets/Driving.Properties`.

 #### Map Choice
-Choose from one of the three pregenerated maps by uncommenting one of the three `Map=`lines.
+Choose from one of the three pregenerated maps by uncommenting one of the three `Map=` lines.

 Uncommenting multiple maps will result in an exception.